 The cuisine of the Bayou makes use of the creatures that love inhabiting the marshy, near-stagnant wetlands: alligators, crawfish and catfish.
 Two of the most popular dishes known for their Bayou origins are Jamabalaya and Gumbo, both of which combine an incredibly diverse range of influences.
 Gumbo, for instance, is thickened with a roux (a flour-liquid paste of French origin) and seasoned with filé (crushed sassafras flowers of Native American origin) and begins with the “Holy Trinity”, a cornerstone of Cajun cuisine, which is actually a riff off of the French sauce/stew base mirepoix, swapping out the carrots for bell peppers.

-We approached the design update to Blue Bayou wanting to bring the New Orlean’s establishment back to its Cajun, Creole roots, as well as recall the architecture of the Bayou and Louisiana.
+We approached the design update to Blue Bayou wanting to bring the New Orleans establishment back to its Cajun, Creole roots, as well as recall the architecture of the Bayou and Louisiana.
 We are stripping out any irrelevant design features from the space and replacing them with things that are culturally or geographically relevant.
 Out came the heavy woodwork and tchotckes, but the charming vintage tin ceilings aren’t going anywhere.
 Other material choices are being drawn from historical buildings in NOLA, and will include stucco, ornate wrought iron, panel doors and lively colors.
 We’re also installing backlit photo boxes, highlighting the colors and culture of the region through photography, cartography and drawings to curate a sense of place which can bring the south up to Southport Ave.

 To better connect graphics and physical space, we’re designing new menus, echoing motifs from the lightbox installations in the new design.
 For the solid wood bar top, we are considering carving out a likeness of the Mississippi River, which played a large role in the formation of The Bayou.
 Significant towns and events relevant to the history of the region will be represented visually as well.
 KG Consulting is currently updating the food and drink service for the re-opening.